 It depends on the type, scale and complexity of your business, the number of markets you want to access and your certification programme.
-To find out the cost of being certified organic, please contact us.
+We have provided some cost details here by choosing the most relevant programme to you, but we advise you please contact us.

 To maintain your organic certification status, you need to reapply for certification and be audited annually.